duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 The first line of the template demonstrates the use of a [Handlebars block helper](http://handlebarsjs.com/block_helpers.html), `{{#relevantMovie}}` which is defined in **movie.js**.
 This block helper is important because it sets the context for the rest of the template.
 In this case we use `{{#relevantMovie}}` to find the most relevant movie from the list of movies in our `api_result`, and then using that single movie object as the context, we use the rest of the template to reference the various properties of the movie and build a result.

-If we had implemented this plugin as a Carousel, we would not need to use our relevancy function in this manner becaues the aim wouldn't be to get the single most relevant result.
+If we had implemented this instant answer as a Carousel, we would not need to use our relevancy function in this manner becaues the aim wouldn't be to get the single most relevant result.
 However we chose to implement the movie function in this manner in order to do just that, show the *most* relevant result and so this required the use of a block helper.

 It's important you understand the concept of the block helper: outside of the block helper, the context of the template is equal to `api_result`, however, inside the `{{#relevantMovie}}` helper, the context of the template is explicitly set to be the return value of the `{{#relevantMovie}}`.
 Before looking at the rest of the Handlebars template, let's look at the implementation of `{{#relevantMovie}}`: